Michigan State’s Nassar review mostly clears staff

-DETROIT (AP) — Michigan State University mostly found no violations of campus policy in a review of roughly 20 former or current staff members who were said to have received complaints about Larry Nassar, the doctor convicted of molesting female athletes.
+DETROIT (AP) — Michigan State University mostly found no violations of campus policy in a review of roughly 20 former or current staff members who were said to have received complaints about Larry Nassar, the doctor convicted of molesting female athletes, according to a report Tuesday.

-MSU sent a report to the government Monday as part of a 2019 agreement with the U.S. Education Department, which included a $4.5 million fine and the school’s pledge to greatly change how it responds to sexual harassment and assault.
+The report is part of a 2019 agreement with the U.S. Education Department, which included a $4.5 million fine and MSU’s pledge to greatly change how it responds to sexual harassment and assault.

 The school was required to determine if employees properly handled complaints about Nassar, based on policies in place at the time of the allegation.
 MSU found that the evidence mostly fell in favor of staff.